 Benefits

-• Enhances Soil Microbial Life: Compost tea is rich in beneficial microorganisms such as bacteria, fungi, and protozoa.
+• Enhances Soil Microbial Life: Compost is rich in beneficial microorganisms such as bacteria, fungi, and protozoa.
 These microbes are crucial for maintaining a healthy soil ecosystem, aiding in the breakdown of organic matter and nutrient cycling.

-• Improves Nutrient Uptake: The microorganisms in compost tea help in breaking down nutrients into forms that plants can easily absorb.
+• Improves Nutrient Uptake: The microorganisms in compost help in breaking down nutrients into forms that plants can easily absorb.
 This improves the efficiency of nutrient uptake, ensuring that your plants get the essential nutrients they need for robust growth.

-• Builds Disease Resistance: Regular application of compost tea can enhance plants’ resistance to diseases.
+• Builds Disease Resistance: Regular application of compost can enhance plants’ resistance to diseases.
 The beneficial microbes compete with pathogenic organisms, reducing the incidence of plant diseases and promoting healthier crops.

 Uses